Regulatory Model Numbers

 Arista switches ship from the factory in Zero Touch Provisioning (ZTP) mode.
 ZTP configures the switch without user intervention by downloading a startup configuration file or a boot script from a location specified by a DHCP server.

 When bypassing ZTP, initial switch access requires logging in as admin, with no password, through the console port.
-Then you can configure an admin password and other password protected usernames.
+Then, you can configure an admin password and other password-protected usernames.

-This manual configuration procedure cancels ZTP mode, logs into the switch, assigns a password to admin, assigns an IP address to the management port, and defines a default route to a network gateway.
+This manual configuration procedure cancels ZTP mode, logs into the switch, assigns a password to the admin, assigns an IP address to the management port, and defines a default route to a network gateway.

 1. Provide power to the switch (Connecting Power Cables).